Billplz/Billplz-for-GravityForms/readme.txt

 == Changelog ==

+= 3.8.0 =
+* Based on PayPal Standard Addon 3.1
+* Support for merge tag for Bill Description.
+* This update may break your site.
+Only recommended for new installation.

-= 3.7.5 =
+= 3.7.6 =

 * Still based on PayPal Standard Addon 2.8
-* Fix issue when payer doesn't pay the form

-= 3.7.4 =
-* Still based on PayPal Standard Addon 2.8
-* Fix issue for 3.7.3 when other Billplz plugin activated in a time.
-* The datetime will strictly depends on Transaction Time
+* Fix syntax error involving reference_1 and reference_2
+* Removed dependency on PHP GuzzleHTTP

 == Installation ==
 1. Install & Activate
 2. Forms >> Settings >> Billplz >> Add New
-3. Insert your API Key, X Signature Key
+3. Insert your API Key, Collection ID and X Signature Key
 4. For "Billplz Field" you need to set either Email or Mobile Phone Number or Both.
 5. Update Settings